concon2015/Book-Reviews/Learn PowerShell in a Month of Lunches/cheatsheet.md

 `cd c:\temp\folder1` is an alias for `Set-Location`

-You can also naviage in other drives such as `Set-Location hkcu:` or `cd env:`
+You can also navigate in other drives such as `Set-Location hkcu:` or `cd env:`

 ### View Files, Folders, and Data